vikashpatel24/Computer-Science-Engineering/Operating System/Process Synchronization.md

 # How Process Synchronization in OS Works?

-Let us take a look at why exactly we need Process Synchronization.
-For example, If a process1 is trying to read the data present in a memory location while another process2 is trying to change the data present at the same location, there is a high chance that the data read by the process1 will be incorrect.
+&nbsp;Let us take a look at why exactly we need Process Synchronization.
+For example, If a process1 is trying to read the data present in a memory location while another process2 is trying to change the data present at the same location, there is a high chance that the data read by the process1 will be incorrect.<br><br>
 ![Screenshot (244)](https://user-images.githubusercontent.com/67328331/196027725-297abf30-d3bf-46a9-8e45-d756a0b51988.png)

 Let us look at different elements/sections of a program: